Skip to main content

 NJ Handgun Laws

 Disclaimer: “This information should not be used as a basis to make decisions about when and where the right to carry can be lawfully exercised.
-Consult with your own attorney before deciding when or where you may lawfully carry.”
+Consult with your own attorney before deciding when or where you are prohibited from lawfully carrying.”

 2C:58-4.6 – Locations where carrying a firearm is prohibited “sensitive places.”